Code analysis by PVS-Studio from the command line using Microsoft Visual Studio (when project files vcproj/vcxproj are available)

 All the parameters necessary to create a command line are evident and were described earlier in this article.

-PVS-Studio Command Generator is designed to work on a Windows platform with .NET Framework 2.0 installed, but it doesn't require the PVS-Studio analyzer or any of the supported development environments (Microsoft Visual Studio or Embarcadero RAD Studio) to be installed.
+PVS-Studio Command Generator is designed to work on a Windows platform with .NET Framework 2.0 installed, but it doesn't require the PVS-Studio analyzer or any of the supported development environments (Microsoft Visual Studio) to be installed.
 In other words, you can generate a command line on a computer with PVS-Studio absent and use it on a computer with PVS-Studio installed.
 If there is a development environment installed, the actual path to IDE's executable file will be added into the command line.
 Otherwise, the default path is taken so that the analyzer is not run only in test mode, while the generated command line could also be executed on another computer with one of the necessary development environments installed; you will only need to fix the path to IDE's executable file, if necessary.

 If you need to hide the IDE window, you may launch analysis using a small script file written in Visual Basic Script (vbs). vbs is supported by all the contemporary Windows versions, so you may view this method as a "native" one.